TAMULib/IRIIIFService/CONTRIBUTING.md

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Creating a Pull Request

 Community code and documentation contributions are welcome and should take the form of a **GitHub Pull Request** (*PR*).
-Each *PR* will need to be reviewed by a IRIIIFService developer.
+Each *PR* will need to be reviewed by a *IRIIIF Service* developer.
 A review will result in the *PR* being accepted and merged, a descriptive request for changes, or the *PR* being closed along with a detailed explanation.

 It is our intention to maintain labeling on issues that are deemed to be low difficulty in order to provide a good point of entry for those looking to begin contributing code or documentation.